OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 (install-pyoptsparse)=
 ## Step 2: Install pyOptSparse
-If you installed Aviary following the Quick Start Guide, you can "upgrade" your installation to use more optimizers by following just this step.
+If you installed Aviary following the Quick Start Guide, you can "upgrade" your installation to use more optimizers by following this step.
 Once you have pyoptsparse installed, proceed to [verifying your installation](#verify-installation).

 ### Installing with conda
 If you have a conda environment, then you can install pyOptSparse with access to the IPOPT optimizer.
 This is the most commonly used optimizer in Aviary, as it is generally more performant than SLSQP while also being free.
 Simply install `pyoptsparse` using conda: